michaelwoodguitar/actwebsite2/content/case-studies/_index.md

 title: Case Studies
 ---

-See are case studies via the menu on the right...
+See are case studies via the menu on the left.